 Exemptions are granted under section 57 of the Heritage Act 1977.

-If the proposed works do not fit under any Standard Exemption type, then an approval is required before you commence works.
+If the proposed works do not fit under any Standard Exemption type or site specific exemptions, then an approval is required before you commence works.

-Approval to undertake works to a State significant heritage item, or a place with an IHO applied to it, is granted under section 63 of the Heritage Act 1977.
+Applications are made under section 60 of the Heritage Act 1977, and approval to undertake works to a State significant heritage item, or a place with an IHO, is granted under section 63 of the Act .

 Modification of Approval

-Proposals to modify an existing approved Works Application require a Modification of Approval request to be submitted.
-Reasons for modification include, but are not limited to, minor corrections, clarifications, amendments or additional work.
+Proposals to modify an existing approved major works (or standard) works application require a Modification of Approval request to be submitted.
+A section 60 fast track works approval cannot be modified.
+Reasons for modification of a standard/ major works approval include, but are not limited to, minor corrections, clarifications, amendments or additional work.

 Modification of Approvals are granted under section 65a of the Heritage Act 1977.

 Complete and submit a Modification of Approval form .

 Approval is required if you are going to disturb or excavate any land in NSW that is likely to contain archaeological remains.
 For information about preparing Archaeological assessments and the Archaeological Code of Practice, visit the About Archaeology page.

 Approval is required if you are going to disturb or excavate any land in NSW that is likely to contain archaeological relics.